hatonthecat/Open-Source-Car/README.md

 Greenhouse gases:         36.4 CO2 g/km.
 (CO2 – Carbon dioxide emission)"

 8HP, however, is probably too weak for a three wheeled car.
-While it might be able to reach a top speed of 60MPH+ on 2 wheels, it will probably need at least 20HP to reach a top speed of 55mph, which I think would be acceptable for most small towns and country roads.
+While it might be able to reach a top speed of 60MPH+ on 2 wheels, it will probably need at least 20HP to reach a top speed of 55mph, which I think would be acceptable for most urban areas, small towns and country roads (excluding state routes and interstates where the speed limit is 65 or 70).
 This could minimize the losses in efficiency from a larger engine, while maintaining the simplicity of a small engine.
 Thus a 2 cylinder engine or an opposed single cylinder engine might have its own efficiencies, but I do not have any automotive simulation software nor know how to calculate the theoretical efficiency of various displacements.
 Would 125CC be enough?
 The newer Super Cubs use 125CC- I use this older photo because it was clear and easy to view.
 A 250CC motorcycle is typically the minimum to ride on the expressway.
 The Fiat 500 Twin Air 0.9 is 875cc: https://www.carscoops.com/2011/05/fiats-09-liter-twinair-scoops/ https://en.wikipedia.org/wiki/Fiat_500_(2007)#Engines

 ![image](https://github.com/hatonthecat/OpenSourceCar/assets/76194453/48f68a35-9649-4a3f-9669-390da2e89a57)